sunshine1247474/biopsy_db/README.md

 ---

-* Managing biopsy data effectively ensures accurate medical records and supports informed decision-making in healthcare practices.
+* It very importamnt to manage biopsy data effectively to ensure accurate medical records and information upon data retrieval for decision-making in any healthcare practices.